newscorp-ghfb/NewsKit/docs/testing.md

 NewsKit Site changes

 * [ ] Does it render correctly on IE11?
+* [ ] Is the feature's functionality working as expected on other browsers such as Safari, Firefox and IE11?
 * [ ] Does it have accessibility errors reported by WAVE?
 * [ ] Are there new console errors reported?
 * [ ] If visual test is not added, does it render OK on different browsers and mobile viewports?
 (Safari, Firefox, small mobile viewport, tablet)